openwfm/wrf-sfire-docs/docs/updates.md

 * Modules and custom software installed in /shared are not available.
 Other filesystems are not affected.

-* Project directories in /data001 and /data002 and /scratch are accessible from alderaan nodes but not from clas-compute, colibri, or score.

 * System monitoring is not being updated.

+* Note that some project directories and the /scratch directory are in /data001 and /data002 filesystems, which are not accessible from clas-compute head node, colibri cluster, and the score cluster.

 ### 2023/02/10